ironsmile/euterpe-website/content/docs/getting-started/content.md

 ### Further Set-Up

 For more options and finer set-up check out the rest of the documentation pages.
 There you will find more information on how to set-up a more production-ready installation.

+Running Euterpe on a home computer?
+See [the guide for exposing it to the internet](/docs/running-from-home).